archethic-foundation/archethic-docs/docs/participate/aeweb/usage/aeweb-front.md

 Once the required information is provided and the publication rules are accepted, you can initiate the deployment of your site.

-AEWeb will then prompt you, via your Archethic wallet, to:
+aeWeb will then prompt you, via your Archethic wallet, to:
 - Confirm the creation of the site in your keychain.
 - Sign the transaction(s) that contain the content of your site.
 - Sign the reference transaction of your site in the blockchain.